-Prerequisites: B Grade English and 50% Exam in Year 10, C Grade Maths in Year 10
+Prerequisites: B Grade English and C Grade Mathematics in Year 10

 This certificate offers you an alternative entry to university.
 The qualification will provide you with well-developed skills and knowledge in a wide variety of contexts.
 You will be required to find solutions to unpredictable problems, to analyse and/or evaluate information from a variety of sources and may be asked to provide guidance to others with some limited responsibility for the output they produce.
 It provides you with the opportunity to achieve a national vocational qualification under the Australian Qualifications Framework [AQF].
 If you successfully complete the full qualification (as well as university literacy requirements) you will meet entry requirements for a range of courses at Curtin, Murdoch and Edith Cowan universities.
 You will need to investigate which courses would be available to you at the individual universities.